Alexios10/simple-calculator/README.md

-Just a simple calculator :-)
+Just a simple calculator with a nice UI :-)